submariner-io/submariner-website/src/content/development/contribution-guide/_index.en.md

 The team [triages tasks and bugs as part of a weekly meeting].
 The bugs can be worked on immediately, while other types of issues are described below.

-#### Exception Process

-In some cases, a task or an epic will be reported in the middle of a release cycle.
-Small and medium sized tasks will be triaged and prioritized in the same manner as other issues.
-Once triaged and prioritized, small and medium tasks can be worked on according to their priority.

-Epics would need to undergo an exception process.
-The epic's proponent would need to bring it up to discussion in the weekly community meeting.
-It's up to the proponent to show why the new issue should take precedence over other pre-planned and triaged issues.
-A 50% approval from the [Project Members] in attendance at the meeting or having voted before the meeting is required for an epic to be accepted in the middle of the release.
-If the epic is approved during the exception process:

-* The team might de-scope other tasks or epics.
-* A label `unplanned` should be added to it.
-* It would require an enhancement proposal to be drafted and reviewed in the same manner as all other epics.
-* If the enhancement proposal is accepted and merged, work on the epic can begin.

 ### Test Days

 Test days are held in order to validate pre-released versions by the project members and the wider community.